atakanyenel/kyma/docs/event-bus/docs/040-details-troubleshooting.md

 ### Scenario: Configured microservice or lambda returns an error

-This scenario assumes that there is a microservice or lambda configured to recieve the event trigger.
+This scenario assumes that there is a microservice or lambda configured to receive the event trigger.
 However, due to a bug in the code, the microservice or lambda failed to process the Event.